zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 ### Rails and ActiveRecord Style

-* 4 - Project makes great use of ActiveRecord relationships andqueries, including some advanced query functionality such as `joins` or `includes`
+* 4 - Project makes great use of ActiveRecord relationships and queries, including some advanced query functionality such as `joins` or `includes`
 * 3 - Project makes good use of ActiveRecord to fulfill Business Reqs, but drops to ruby enumerables for some query methods
 * 2 - Project has some gaps in AR usage, including numerous business methods that rely on ruby enumerables to find the appropriate data
 * 1 - Project struggles to establish a coherent AR schema, including missing relationships or dysfunctional queries